Frequently asked questions

 We are very happy to hear that you would like to do this for us.
 We really appreciate your support!

 We are sure you understand that we have to be very careful regarding the use of the UNICEF logo.
-If you are a company, please contact our Partnerships Team at firstname.lastname@example.org to discuss what is possible.
-If you are an individual who wants to raise funds for us at an event, among your friends, or online, please drop us an email at email@example.com.
+Please contact our Partnerships Team at firstname.lastname@example.org to discuss what is possible.

 UNICEF does not sell any official merchandise in Indonesia.
-Any products you can find on Tokopedia etc. are not authorized and mostly fake!
+Any products you can find on e-commerce, etc. are not authorized and mostly fake.
 There are some international online shops in other country like market.unicefusa.org and market.unicef.org.uk.
+Regarding Pendekar Anak bracelet, it is given to our new regular monthly donors that donate in the specific period and campaign through website.
+Sometimes UNICEF also hands out specific merchandise on some events.

 10. I was approached by or received a call from someone who claimed to be UNICEF staff.
 How can I confirm that this is real?

-If you experience suspicious activity in the name of UNICEF, please also contact us at firstname.lastname@example.org.
-All of our promotion team members should also have an identification card with a number and full name.
+If you experience suspicious activity in the name of UNICEF, please contact us immediately at email@example.com.

 Working or volunteering for UNICEF